Projects

 Field Liaison for National Fish & Wildlife Foundation (NFWF)

-2020 was my second year serving as a NFWF field liaison.
-I serve as one of five field liaisons across the Bay Watershed.
+I serve as one of six field liaisons for across the Bay Watershed for NFWF.
 Together with NFWF staff in the Chesapeake Bay Stewardship Fund program, the field liaisons work with both current and prospective grantees to assist with project development and implementation.
 One of the key areas is to help build collaborations and partnerships aimed at achieving Chesapeake Bay clean-up goals.

 Please feel free to contact me if you need assistance with developing a project idea, partnership, or resolving issues with an existing project. d[email protected].